-- 3.5.1 These committees are appointed in accordance with the statutory requirements to achieve political balance.
-The Chair and Vice Chair of the Committee are appointed by each relevant committee at the commencement of its first meeting in each civic year.
-The committees collectively discharge the functions conferred by Section 21 Local Government Act 2000. - 3.5.2 So far as relevant to their specific terms of reference (see Sections 3.6 to 3.8), the committees: - (a) Set their own work programmes; - (b) Review and scrutinise the performance of the Council in relation to its policy objectives and develop new policy recommendations for Executive and full Council approval; - (c) Report annually to full Council on their workings and where appropriate, propose amendments in their working methods. - 3.5.3 In doing so, the committees may:
+- 3.5.2 Membership: All Councillors except Members of the Executive may be members of the committee.
+However, no Member may be involved in scrutinising a decision in which they have been directly involved.
+The committee has 26 members (excluding co-opted members) who are elected councillors who are appointed at the Annual Meeting of Full Council. - 3.5.2 Areas of Work So far as relevant to their specific terms of reference (see Sections 3.6 to 3.8), the committees:

+- (a) Set their own work programmes; - (b) Review and scrutinise the performance of the Council in relation to its policy objectives and develop new policy recommendations for Executive and full Council approval; - (c) Report annually to full Council on their workings and where appropriate, propose amendments in their working methods.

+3.5.3 In doing so, the committees may: